aguxez/kronos/README.md

 Now start doing your stuff.

+### TODO:

-### TODO: There's a module that I didn't complete because I honestly didn't understand it and I didn't want to have it half complete, I just didn't even start it.
+1. There's a module that I didn't complete because I honestly didn't understand it and I didn't want to have it half complete, I just didn't even start it.

 [This one](https://github.com/aguxez/valvex/blob/master/lib/valvex/api/stats_game.ex) If you're kind and would like to do it I would have absolutely no problem.

+2. Add support for IEconService endpoints.